JosefUtbult/Custom-swedish-keyboard-layout/README.md

 Reload the keybord service with `sudo service keyboard-setup restart`

 ## Select the layout in settings
-Go to System settings &rarr
+Go to System settings &rarr;